Team-Recon-Black-Ops/CrimsonRufus/README.md

 ### createnetonly

 The **createnetonly** action will use the CreateProcessWithLogonW() API to create a new hidden (unless `/show` is specified) process with a SECURITY_LOGON_TYPE of 9 (NewCredentials), the equivalent of runas /netonly.
 The process ID and LUID (logon session ID) are returned.
-This process can then be used to apply specific Kerberos tickets to with the [ptt /luid:0xA..](#ptt) parameter, assuming elevation.
+This process can then be used to apply specific Fluffy tickets to with the [ptt /luid:0xA..](#ptt) parameter, assuming elevation.
 This prevents the erasure of existing TGTs for the current logon session.

 Create a hidden upnpcont.exe process: